Glossary: list of terms

 Agroferestry

 Generated by humans.
-If focusing on soil, it’s used to indicate conditions, disturbances, or stresses that are created by human activities.
+If focusing on soil, it is used to indicate conditions, disturbances, or stresses that are created by human activities.

 Arable land